Ensuring safe drinking water with the Public Health Act 2010 and Public Health Regulation 2022

 The DWMS must be kept current and regularly reviewed to ensure that it has been properly implemented and risks are effectively addressed.
 The DWMS must be internally reviewed by the water utility at least annually and a report provided to the local Public Health Unit (PHU).
 A complete review should be conducted in consultation with relevant stakeholders including the PHU and Department of Planning, Industry and Environment (DPIE) Water every four years in line with Strategic Business Planning.
 NSW Health recommends the use of an external facilitator for the risk assessment workshop.
 There is also guidance on external review/audit below.

-The utility should assess risks, and if necessary, test for indicator organisms, pathogens, cyanobacteria, pesticides, disinfection byproducts, per- and poly-fluoroalkyl substances (PFAS), other organic compounds and radiological contamination.
+The utility should assess risks, and if necessary, test for indicator organisms, pathogens, cyanobacteria, pesticides, disinfection byproducts, other organic compounds and radiological contamination.
 The local PHU can help with technical support for risks assessments through specialist contractors and, where applicable, project monitoring.
 The NSW Health Drinking Water Monitoring Program booklet also provides information on further testing.

-The PFAS National Environmental Management Plan provides information on a range of activities that may be associated with PFAS (refer to Appendix B).
+The PFAS National Environmental Management Plan provides information on a range of activities that may be associated with per- and poly-fluoroalkyl substances (PFAS) (refer to Appendix B).
 NSW Environment Protection Authority (EPA) has established a PFAS investigation program for prioritising sites around NSW where PFAS were used in significant quantities.
-Utilities should ensure that they have assessed the risk to drinking water from EPA investigation sites.
+Utilities should ensure that they have assessed the risk to drinking water from PFAS, and include this in their drinking water management system.
 The water utility should engage the local PHU, the polluter and other relevant stakeholders.
+NSW Health recommends that all local water utilities undertake initial screening for PFAS.
+For local water utilities that have not tested for PFAS, NSW Health can arrange for testing of one sample of treated drinking water from each supply system.

 Incorporating health-based targets into drinking water management systems